ATTX-project/ATTX-project.github.io/attx_project/Graph-Component.md

 The ATTX Graph component associated to this project has the main goal of aggregating the data that flows within the platform, types of transformations \(and associated workflows\), the provenance information \(agent and ETL processes performed\) and other meta data.

-Graph Component is designed to:
+Graph Component services are designed to:

 * retrieve information from the [UV Provovenance API](UVProvenance-API.md) in order to update the **Provenance and Workflow Data** graphs;
 * manage the mapping - RML mappings;